RRC-ACE-Outreach/TechCamp/TechCamp - Information Security/README.md

 <h2>Introduction and Connecting to Azure</h2>

 Welcome to the Red River College Information Security TechCamp.
 We will cover basic penetration testing activities today.
 These activities are referred to as "hacking" or "pentesting" and can be presented in a number of different contexts.
-We will be using a purpose build vulnerable server running in a virtualized environment running on Azure cloud services, common for activites such as these.
+We will be using a purpose build vulnerable server running in a virtualized environment running on Azure cloud services, common for activities such as these.

 You should have received an email with a link to either register for the Azure service, or to add the Azure VM to your Azure account.
 Please click on this link, and register for your access to your testbed.